 Brands such as Herman Miller, Bisley and Senator, to name a few, are often stocked by second-hand office furniture resellers.

 Working with good designers who have experience in the industry can advise on which brands are the best and may be able to identify brands on furniture that has no visible stickers or logos.

 Good designers can help source furniture that is in top quality condition and will know or can find out its material compositions and advise on its lifespan.
 Wood is a good, robust option as it is a sustainable material and instrumental to the circular economy.

-Often the quality of second-hand furniture can be better than a similar cost for something new.
+Often the quality of reused furniture can be better than a similar cost for something new.

 Specialists can advise on cleaning, repairs and refurbishing – don’t forget to factor in these costs.

 Reused furniture can be unique and appealing – and bang on trend!